-- 105. Paulsen incurred \$55,000 of research and experimental expenses and began amortizing them over 60 months during June of year 1.
+104. Putin Corporation began business on September 23 rd of the current year.
+It incurred \$40,000 of start-up costs and \$60,000 of organizational expenditures.
+1) How much may be immediately expensed for the year?
+2) How much amortization may be deducted in the first year, rounded to the nearest whole number?
+105. Paulsen incurred \$55,000 of research and experimental expenses and began amortizing them over 60 months during June of year 1.
 During May of year 3, Paulsen received a patent based upon the research being amortized. \$36,000 of legal expenses for the patent was incurred.
-The patent is expected to have a remaining useful life of 17 years. - 1) What is the basis of the patent, rounding amortization for each year to the nearest whole number? - 2) What is the amortization expense with respect to the patent during the year it was issued, rounded to the nearest whole number?
+1) What is the basis of the patent, rounding amortization for each year to the nearest whole number?2) What is the amortization expense with respect to the patent during the year it was issued, rounded to the nearest whole number?